-Avoid sending your emails to an email list that is either purchased, rented, or procured in some other way.
-It might be convenient just to buy an email list and use it, but it is illegal to send emails without the recipient’s consent in some countries.
+Avoid sending emails to an email list purchased, rented, or procured in another way.
+It might be convenient just to buy an email list and use it, but it is illegal in some countries to send emails without the recipient’s consent.

 You don’t want to send your emails to someone who isn’t interested in receiving them.
-Let’s say that you send an email to two different subscribers - a seasoned marketer and a cook.
-If your emails are relevant to the marketer, the cook will not be interested in them.
+Let’s say you email two subscribers - a seasoned marketer and a cook.
+If your emails are relevant to the marketer, the cook is not interested in them.
 He might not even open it or report it as spam.

 This can happen when you don’t segment your email lists.
 Determining which email goes to whom can keep your sender reputation score elevated and, consequently, keep your email deliverability rate high.

 Organic mobile search traffic in the USA is 63%.
-So, if your emails and websites are not mobile-friendly, you are at risk of losing both engagement and traffic.
+You can avoid losing engagement and traffic if your emails and websites are mobile-friendly.
 Moreover, mobile-friendly emails enjoy a click-rate and click-through rate of 30% and 15%.

-Stick to a single column display.
-Make sure that you keep the font size to 13 or 14 points, minimum.
-Moreover, keep your important content and call to action buttons easy to find for your subscribers.
+Stick to a single-column display.
+Make sure to keep the font size to 13 or 14 points.
+Moreover, keep your important content and call-to-action buttons easy to find for your subscribers.
 So, make your emails responsive for multiple mobiles and enjoy a high deliverability rate.
 Ensure that you avoid using hyperlinks and avoid cluttering hyperlinks.

 Email deliverability is an important parameter to consider when starting an email campaign.
-Factors such as authenticity, mail server infrastructure, and open rates majorly affect sender reputation and email deliverability rates.
-By staying away from purchased email lists, making your emails mobile-friendly, and sending high-quality content, you can keep your email deliverability rates high.
+Authenticity, mail server infrastructure, and open rates affect sender reputation and email deliverability rates.
+You can keep your email deliverability rates by staying away from purchased email lists, making your emails mobile-friendly, and sending high-quality content.

 A good email open rate should be between 17-28%.
 But these numbers can vary depending upon the industry you are working in.